 Notes

-If even more lime flavor is desired, you can add 1/8 tsp of lime essential oils, or 1 tsp of lime extract to the dough.
+For more lime flavor: Rubbing the zest into the sugar helps the oils release for a natural lime flavor.
+If even more lime flavor is desired, you can add 1/8 tsp of food grade lime essential oil, or 1 tsp of lime extract to the dough.